-Bearsden is an affluent and leafy suburb of Glasgow, located about six miles north east of the city centre.
+Bearsden is an affluent and leafy suburb of Glasgow, located about six miles north west of the city centre.
 Despite effectively forming part of the Glasgow conurbation, in local authority terms it forms part of East Dunbartonshire.

 The focus of the town lies at Bearsden Cross, the crossroads formed by the meeting of the A809, Drymen Road, and the A808, Roman Road.
 The main shopping area lies to the north east of the Cross and the 500 seat Bearsden Hall lies to its north west.
 Meanwhile, Bearsden's remarkable collection of imposing churches seem to occupy prime locations wherever you look.